spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v5/installation-setup.md

 ];
 ```

-Don't forget to ignore the directory of your media disk.
-Using git? add a .gitignore file
+Don't forget to ignore the directory of your media disk so the files won't end up in your git repo.
-to the directory where the media will be stored.

-If you are planning on working with image manipulations it's recommended to configure a
-queue on your service and specify it in the config file.
+If you are planning on working with image manipulations it's recommended to configure a queue on your server and specify it in the config file.

 Want to use S3?
-Then follow Laravel's instructions on [how to add the S3 Flysystem driver](http://laravel.com/docs/5.1/filesystem#configuration).
+Then follow Laravel's instructions on [how to add the S3 Flysystem driver](https://laravel.com/docs/5.4/filesystem#configuration).